SoftInstigate/restheart-website/docs/develop/best-practices.md

 {: .bs-callout.bs-callout-warning }
 `filterProperties` can only filter out root properties.
 Avoid using it to filter nested properties.

 In the following example, we add the Transformer `filterProperties` to Response to filter out the nested property `secret`, and apply it on read requests on collection `/coll`.
-We will filter out the property to all users but for `ADMIN`.
+We will filter out the property to all users but for `admin`.

 In order to apply the Transformer we are going to programmatically apply it defining a [Global Transformer](/docs/plugins/apply/#apply-a-transformer-programmatically) and enable it using an [Initializer](/docs/develop/core-plugins/#initializers)